Regular Overnight Trains

 Regular trains operate on just about any route between cities connected to each other by railroad, including those served by the high-speed rail trains (Helsinki, St. Petersburg, Moscow, Nizhny Novgorod, and Trans-Siberian Railway).
 However, these are usually reserved for overnight routes, and they offer beds for seating/sleeping rather than individual seats.
 One of the best trains operating on Moscow - Vladivostok route is Rossiya.

 Rossiya train operating on the Trans-Siberian Railway is probably the most tourist-friendly regular train.
-Rossiya train is a perfect choice for your Trans-Siberian ride, especially if you prefer adventure travel mode.
+Rossiya train is a perfect choice for your Trans-Siberian train ride, especially if you prefer adventure travel mode.
 In case luxury is your passion, we recommend to use services of luxury trains that offer higher level of comfort.

 Types of seats on regular overnight trains